monsoonmaelstrom/book2/book2.md

 “Well, I brought cards too,” Gavin says, as he scoops up the dice.
 “We can play poker later.
 As I recall, Liam is one up on you.”

 I roll my eyes, but say, “Maybe.”
 It’s not like there’s anything else to do.
 And this is why I hate ships.
 Sitting around and eating, and eating and sitting around.
-The crew won’t even let you climb up into the rigging.
+The crew won’t even let you climb up into the rigging, which is arguably the only place on a ship worth being.

 “Strip poker!”
 Gavin calls out from behind.